 (X) Market potential study means a quantitative analysis of the amount of energy and demand savings that either exists, is cost-effective, or could be realized through the implementation of energy efficiency programs and policies.

-(X) Maximum achievable potential means energy savings and demand savings relative to a utility’s baseline energy forecast and baseline demand forecast, respectively, resulting from aggressive programs designed to maximize customer participation and savings.
-Maximum achievable potential establishes the target for demand-side savings that a utility can expect to achieve through its demand-side programs and incentives that represent a very high portion of total programs costs and very short customer payback periods.
-Maximum achievable potential is considered the best estimate of the amount of achievable demand-side savings potential;
+(X) Achievable potential means the amount of energy use that efficiency can realistically be expected to displace assuming the most aggressive program scenario possible (e.g., providing end-users with payments for the entire incremental cost of more efficiency equipment).
+Achievable potential takes into account real-world barriers to convincing end-users to adopt efficiency measures, the non-measure costs of delivering programs (for administration, marketing, tracking systems, monitoring and evaluation, and so on), and the capability of programs and administrators to ramp up program activity over time;

-(Y) Measure means any device, technology, or operating procedure that makes it possible to deliver an adequate level and quality of energy service while— what does operating procedure mean?
+(Y) Measure means any device, technology, operating procedure, or behavioral response mechanism that makes it possible to deliver an adequate level and quality of energy service while— what does operating procedure mean?
 (Renew) modify ‘U’ through this definition?
-(DOE)
+(DE)

 1. Using less energy than would otherwise be required; or